 - The Mz contribution is between ±50 Nm.
 What is the contribution of the residual actuator force for Fx, and Fy?
 How large are these residual actuator forces in comparison to the peak ground reaction forces measured doing the motion?
 What improvements could you make to any of the inputs (model, kinematics, external forces) to reduce the size of the residual forces?
 Study 2 will address these residual results.

-- The peak ankle moment from Inverse Dynamics was 120 Nm.
+- The peak ankle extension moment from Inverse Dynamics was 120 Nm.
 How does this peak ankle moment compare to the peak moment generated by the ankle reserve actuator. (e.g., as a percentage)?
 Do you think the reserve actuator peak should be this large?
 How might we address this issue?
 We will learn how to fix this in Study 3.

 Study 2: Improving the input kinematics

-The aim of Study 2 is to assess how improving the input kinematics effects that muscle activations and forces that Static Optimization outputs.
+The aim of Study 2 is to assess how improving the input kinematics affects muscle activations and forces that Static Optimization outputs.
 Static Optimization is trying to compute muscle forces that generate the accelerations seen in the input kinematics.
 If these accelerations are noisy, there will be noise in the muscle activations and forces.
-In Study 1 we saw noisy activations and forces that are most likely the result of noisy motion data.
+In Study 1, we saw noisy activations and forces that are most likely the result of noisy motion data.
 We will investigate two methods for improving the motion data: (i) filtering the input kinematics and (ii) using the Residual Reduction Algorithm (RRA) to smooth the kinematics.

 Filtering the kinematics will spline-fit the motion data and filter the coordinate positions, reducing noise in the accelerations.
 If you use IK results as inputs to Static Optimization, you should always filter them, either externally (e.g., with Matlab or Python) or by using the OpenSim filters.